umar-patel07/CivicPulse-AI-Intelligent-Urban-Problem-Detection-Prediction-Operations-Platform/README.md

 ---

 ## 📄 License
-This project is licensed under the MIT License.
+Copyright © 2026 Umar Patel.
+All rights reserved.

+This project is proprietary.
+Unauthorized copying, modification, distribution, or use of this project, in whole or in part, is strictly prohibited without explicit permission from the author.